-This Fact Sheet shall be read together with the detailed information about the ESG characteristics of this sub-fund which is described in the SFDR Annex.
+This Fact Sheet must be read in conjunction with the detailed information on the ESG characteristics of this sub-fund as described in the SFDR Annex.

 The objective of the sub-fund is to use discretionary management to benefit from the performance of the market in bonds denominated in any currency, issued or guaranteed by highly rated governments, international and supranational organisations and public sector entities, and to outperform the benchmark.